-Less Than 25 25 Years of 26 to 29 Years 30 Years of 31 or More

-Age Years of Service Service of Service Service Years of Service

-< 50 N/A N/A N/A 1.5% 1.5%

-50 N/A N/A N/A 1.5 1.5

-51 N/A N/A N/A 2.0 2.0

-52 N/A N/A N/A 3.0 2.5

-53 N/A N/A N/A 4.0 3.0

-54 N/A N/A N/A 6.0 3.5

-55 N/A N/A N/A 10.0 13.0

-56 N/A N/A N/A 18.0 17.0

-57 N/A N/A N/A 18.0 17.0

-58 N/A N/A N/A 20.0 17.0

-59 N/A N/A N/A 25.0 17.0

-60 N/A N/A N/A 25.0 20.0

-61 N/A N/A N/A 25.0 22.0

-62 N/A N/A N/A 33.0 27.0

-63 N/A N/A N/A 42.0 30.0

-64 N/A N/A N/A 42.0 30.0

-65 12.0 42.0 42.0 42.0 30.0

-66 18.0 55.0 35.0 35.0 35.0

-67 18.0 55.0 40.0 40.0 40.0

-68 18.0 55.0 30.0 30.0 30.0

-69 18.0 55.0 30.0 30.0 30.0

-70 18.0 55.0 30.0 30.0 30.0

-71 18.0 55.0 30.0 30.0 30.0

-72 18.0 55.0 30.0 30.0 30.0

-73 18.0 55.0 30.0 30.0 30.0

-74 18.0 55.0 30.0 30.0 30.0

-75 100.0 100.0 100.0 100.0 100.0

-12. Family Composition Assumptions

-For members not currently in receipt, 60% of members are assumed married to spouses of the opposite sex.
+12. Family Composition Assumptions For members not currently in receipt, 60% of members are assumed married to spouses of the opposite sex.
 Males are assumed to be two years older than females.
 For purposes of the optional form of payment death benefit for members currently in receipt, beneficiary status is based on the beneficiary allowance reported.
 If no beneficiary date of birth is provided, the beneficiary is assumed to be the member's spouse of the opposite sex with males assumed to be two years older than females.
 No additional dependent children or parents are assumed.

-13. Form of Payment

-Current actives are assumed to elect the Maximum Option.

-14. Data

-Information provided by the prior actuary was relied upon for the purposes of setting the status of and valuing non-contributing records.
+13. Form of Payment Current actives are assumed to elect the Maximum Option.
+14. Data Information provided by the prior actuary was relied upon for the purposes of setting the status of and valuing non-contributing records.
 For non-contributing terminated members, a deferred retirement benefit is estimated, when applicable, based on the last known salary.
 For non-contributing members with incomplete information, the benefit is based on the Annuity Savings Fund.
 Deferred beneficiaries were reported separately from other non-contributing members for the first time in 2021.
 The benefit is based on the Annuity Savings Fund.
 For current beneficiaries with incomplete information, reasonable assumptions were made based on information available in prior years.

-Inactive participants receiving benefits according to the 2021 data but omitted from the 2022 data are assumed to have died without a beneficiary.
+Inactive participants receiving benefits according to the 2022 data but omitted from the 2023 data are assumed to have died without a beneficiary.
 Tier 4 and 5 members on long-term disability appeared on the active data for the first time in 2019.
 The number of members on long-term disability is immaterial for valuation purposes.
 Therefore, we valued these members as regular contributing and non-contributing members while we gain clarity on what happens with these members.

-15. Rationale for Assumptions

-The demographic and economic assumptions used in this report, except for the investment return assumption, reflect the results of the July 1, 2018 - June 30, 2021 Experience Study, which was approved by the Board of Trustees on December 1, 2022.
+15. Rationale for Assumptions The demographic and economic assumptions used in this report, except for the investment return assumption, reflect the results of the July 1, 2018 - June 30, 2021 Experience Study, which was approved by the Board of Trustees on December 1, 2022.
 The investment return assumption was recommended by the State Treasurer.
+We find the investment return assumption to be reasonable based on the Fund's current asset allocation and the capital market outlook of the New Jersey Division of Investment.
+The combined effect of the assumptions in aggregate is expected to have no significant bias.
+16. Changes in None.

-16. Changes in Assumptions since Last Valuation
+6. Changes in Assumptions since Last Valuation